AbuAbir/chart_project/README.md

 In production, debug should be false and the secret key should be different than what we use in the local system.

-At this step, the environment variable was causing some problems and so the deployment was not successful.